-While the United States remains focused on the COVID-19 pandemic, we need to also be aware of flu season as we approach winter.
 Influenza (flu) viruses typically spread in fall and winter, with activity peaking between December and February.
-Getting vaccinated now can lower your chances of getting the flu.
+Getting vaccinated in the fall can lower your chances of getting the flu.

-The flu vaccines approved by the U.S. Food and Drug Administration (FDA) provide important benefits.
-The Centers for Disease Control and Prevention (CDC) estimate that during the 2018-19 flu season, vaccination prevented 4.4 million flu illnesses, 58,000 hospitalizations, and 3,500 flu-related deaths.
+Flu vaccines are approved by the U.S. Food and Drug Administration to prevent influenza, and they provide important benefits.
+The Centers for Disease Control and Prevention estimate that during the 2021-22 flu season there were:

 COVID-19 and Flu

-The CDC recommends that adults and children older than 6 months should get a flu vaccine by the end of October.
-Even if you wait until after October, go get your flu vaccine.
-It’s still beneficial because it can protect you for the remainder of the flu season.
-For more information on vaccines, immunization and where to get vaccinated, visit www.vaccines.gov.
+The CDC recommends that children older than 6 months and adults get a flu vaccine by the end of October.
+Even if you wait until after October, go ahead and get vaccinated.
+Immunization will still be beneficial and provide protection.
+For more information on flu vaccine recommendations, visit this CDC page.

-If you have already been sick with the flu this season without getting vaccinated, a flu vaccine is still recommended, because the flu vaccine prevents three or four different flu virus strains, depending on which vaccine you receive.
-Presumably, you were infected with one type of flu virus strain, so the flu vaccine would still offer protection against the flu virus strains that you haven’t already had.
+If you have already been sick with the flu this season without getting vaccinated, getting a flu vaccine is still important because it helps prevent disease caused by four different strains of flu viruses.
+Presumably, you were infected with one type of flu virus strain, so the vaccine would offer protection against the strains that you haven’t already had.

 A Flu Vaccine Is the Best Prevention